Zeth-Abney/Flatiron-school/phase-2/PROJECT/README.md

 ## [Conclusions](student.ipynb#conclusion)

-For the purposes of the client, Fliphouse, LLC.
-I recommend looking at properties on Lake Union, or north of downtown Seattle and on a waterfront, with a view of said waterfront.
+For the purposes of Fliphouse, LLC penetrating the King County realestate market.
+I recommend looking at properties on Lake Union, or north of downtown Seattle that are also on a waterfront, preferably with a view of said waterfront.
 Furthermore I recommend finding properties that satisfty the aformentioned geogrpahic stipulations that are in need of repair and potentially do not satisfy city building codes.
-The best course of action according to this analysis would be to bring the building and property up to code and beyond and perhaps add one or two bathrooms to the structure.
+The best course of action according to this analysis would be to bring the building and property up to code and beyond and additionally perhaps add one or two bathrooms to the home (perhaps an outdoor shower near the waterfront access).

 The figure below is meant to hint at how much each answer to the various questions contributes to the price of a realestate listing in Kings County, Washington.
 ![img](./media/final_model_treemap.png)